django-functest/django-functest/docs/selenium.rst

    .. attribute:: display

-      Controls whether browser window is displayed or not, defaults to ``False``
+      Controls whether browser window is displayed or not, defaults to ``False``.

+      Note that PhantomJS is always invisible, regardless of this value.

    .. attribute:: driver_name

       Controls which Selenium 'driver' i.e. browser will be used.
 Defaults to ``"Firefox"``.
-      You can also use ``"Chrome"`` if Chrome and chromedriver are installed.
+      You can also use ``"Chrome"`` if Chrome and chromedriver are installed, and ``"PhantomJS"`` if PhantomJS is installed.

    .. method:: display_browser_window